-BUILDING RECESSION PLANE: means the three dimensional plane(s) used to manage the location of buildings and structures in relation to the boundaries of the site on which they are located.
+BUILDING RECESSION PLANE: means the three dimensional plane(s) used to manage the height and location of buildings and structures in relation to the ground level and boundaries of the site on which they are located.

-BUILDING SITE (FOR THE PURPOSE OF CHAPTER 5):

-means the area proposed to be used for the construction of new building works.
+BUILDING SITE (FOR THE PURPOSE OF CHAPTER 5): means the area proposed to be used for the construction of new building works.
 Specifically it is the footprint of the proposed building works plus 2m (or less if the site boundary is within that 2m).
-The slope of the building site is determined by the longest section of sloping ground on a building site that falls at the same angle.
+The slope of the building site is determined by the longest section of sloping ground on a building site that falls at the same angle (this measurement is taken from the lowest to the highest point across the building site for each slope with the same gradient).
 The longest section of slope is measured horizontally, from where the slope of the same angle starts to where it finishes, and excludes any vertical bank or wall less than 1.5m in height.